bostontrader/androidNDKStudy/README.md

 Another pleasant surpise is that the Gradle/NDK is very good at figuring out what to do, by default, without a lot of hand-holding.
 This illustrates the ole convention-over-configuration principle.
-So Gradle/NDK is able to find our source files and lots of header stuff and figure out what to do without whatever outputs it creates, without me having to micro-manage.
-Just sit back and enjoy a cold one while Skynet takes over.
+So Gradle/NDK is able to find our source files and headers and libraries and all that stuff, and figure out what to do with whatever outputs it creates, without me having to micro-manage.
+Just sit back and enjoy a /f/a/t/ cold one while [Skynet takes over](https://www.youtube.com/watch?v=_Wlsd9mljiU).
 No more futzing with cranky software.

 But wait... there's more!

-Tips from Tom!
+##Tips from Tom!

 One of the things that really bedeviled me in figuring this out was getting the naming right for C and C++ functions.
 For example, if you declare native String foo, in Java class